-Be it enacted by the Senate and the House of Representatives of the Philippines in Congress assembled:
+Be it enacted by the Senate and the House of Representatives in Congress Assembled

-Section 1.
-Definition of Political Public Relations. - Political Public Relations is defined as those areas of public relations that relate to:

-- (a) the counseling of political organizations, committees, candidates or potential candidates for public office and groups constituted for the purpose of influencing the vote on any ballot issue; - (b) the counseling of holders of public office; - (c) the management or direction of a political campaign for or against a candidate for public office, or for or against a ballot issue to be determined by voter approval or rejection; - (d) the practice of public relations on behalf of a client or an employer in connection with that client's or employer's relationships with any candidates or holders of public office, with the purpose of influencing legislation or government regulation or treatment of a client or employer, regardless of whether the public relations practitioner is a recognized lobbyist; - (e) the counseling of government bodies, or segments thereof, either domestic or foreign.
+1 SECT TON 1.
+Definition of Political Public Relations - Political Public 2 Relations is defined as those areas of public relations that relate to: 3 a.
+The counseling of holders of public office; and groups constituted 4 for purpose of influencing the vote on any ballot issue.
+5 b.
+The counseling of holders of public office; 6 c.
+The management, or direction of a political campaign for or against 7 a candidate or public office, or for or against a ballot issue to be 8 determined by voter approval; or rejection; 9 d.
+The practice of public relations on behalf of a client or an employer 10 in connection with the client's or employer's relationships with any 11 candidates or holders of public office, with the purpose of 12 influencing legislation or government regulation or treatment of a 13 client or employer, regardless of whether the public relations 14 practitioner is a recognized lobbyist; 15 e.
+The counseling of government bodies, or segments thereof, either 16 domestic or foreign.

-Sec.
-2. Public Interest. - A practitioner in political public relations shall conduct his or her professional life in accord with public interest.
+SEC.
+2. Public Interest - A practitioner in political public relations shall conduct his or her professional life in accordance with the public interest.

-Sec.
-3. Honesty and Integrity. - A practitioner shall exemplify high standards of honesty and integrity while carrying out dual obligations to a client or employer and to the democratic process.

-Sec.
-4. Fair Dealing. - A practitioner shall deal fairly with the public, with past or present clients or employers, and with fellow practitioners, giving due respect to the ideal of free inquiry and to the opinions of others.

-Sec.
-5. Accuracy and Truth. - A practitioner shall adhere to the highest standards of accuracy and truth, avoiding extravagant claims or unfair comparisons and giving credit for ideas and words borrowed from others.

-Sec.
-6. False Information. - A practitioner shall not knowingly disseminate false or misleading information and shall act promptly to correct erroneous communications for which he or she is responsible.

-Sec.
-7. Corruption. - A practitioner shall not engage in any practice which has the purpose of corrupting the integrity of channels of communications or the processes of government.

-Among the practices prohibited by this paragraph are those that tend to place representatives of media or government under any obligation to the practitioner or the practitioner's employer or client, which is in conflict with their obligations to media or government such as:

-- (a) the giving of gifts of more than nominal value; - (b) any form of payment or compensation to a member of the media in order to obtain preferential or guaranteed news or editorial coverage in the medium; - (c) any retainer or fee to a media employee or use of such employee if retained by a client or employer, where the circumstances are not fully disclosed to and accepted by the media employer; - (d) providing trips, for media representatives, that are unrelated to legitimate news interest; - (e) the use by a practitioner of an investment or loan or advertising commitment made by the practitioner or the practitioner's client or employer, to obtain preferential or guaranteed coverage in the medium;
+- SEC.
+3. Honesty and Integrity A practitioner shall exemplify high standards of honesty and integrity while carrying out dual obligations to a client or employer and the democratic process. - SEC.
+4. Fair Dealing A practitioner shall deal fairly with the public, with past or present clients or employers and with fellow practitioners, giving respect to the ideal of free inquiry and to the opinion of others. - SEC.
+5. Accuracy and Truth A practitioner shall adhere to the highest standards of accuracy and truth, avoiding extravagant claims or unfair comparisons and giving credit for ideas and words borrowed from others. - SEC.
+6. False Information A practitioner shall not knowingly disseminate false or misleading information and shall act promptly to correct erroneous communications for which he or she is responsible. - SEC.
+7. Corruption A practitioner shall not engage in any practicewhich has the purpose of corrupting the integrity of channels of communication or the process of government. - Among the practices prohibited by the paragraph are those that tend to place representatives of media or government under any obligation to the practitioner, or the practitioner's employer or client, which is in conflict with their obligations to media or government.
+Such as: - a.
+The giving of gifts of more than nominal values; - b.
+Any form of payment or compensation to a member of the media in order to obtain preferential or guaranteed news or editorial coverage in the medium. - 26 c.
+Any retainer or fee to a media employee or use such employee if 27 retained by a client or employer, where the circumstances are not 28 fully disclosed to and accepted by the media employer.

+d.
+Providing trips, for media representatives, that are unrelated to legitimate news interest.

+e.
+The use by a practitioner of an investment or loan or advertising commitment made by the practitioner, or the practitioners client or employer, to obtain preferential or guaranteed coverage in the medium.